toot-community/.github/profile/README.md

-# Toot.community
+# toot.community

-We're a generic, free-for-all Mastodon instance hosted in The Netherlands.
-We're welcoming to all that seek a place of enjoyment online while being excellent to each other.
+A worldwide Mastodon instance from The Netherlands.
+Run by digital enthusiasts, inviting everyone, everywhere to join us in the #fediverse.